-The Medicine Wheel Council is busily preparing for the 6th Annual Medicine Wheel Community Garden Celebration & Festival May 17 and 18th.
-This event is presented by the Heritage and Agriculture Association in cooperation with NJDEP/ Div. of Parks & Forestry.
-The event is held each year and a portion of the proceeds go to benefit Lusscroft Farms buildings, trails and year round events at this beautiful and historic farm.
+The Medicine Wheel Garden Project at Lusscroft Farm is presented by the Heritage and Agriculture Association in cooperation with NJDEP/ Div. of Parks & Forestry.
+The Medicine Wheel Festival is held each year and a portion of the proceeds go to benefit Lusscroft Farms buildings, trails and year round events at this beautiful and historic farm.